 Even their low-cost servers offer a generous 1TB of bandwidth, which should be enough for most users especially when paired with a free content delivery network (CDN) like Cloudflare.

 A CDN stores copies of your most commonly used files, such as images, on servers around the world.
 This improves the performance of your website to users located further away from your server, and also reduces your servers bandwidth use.

 If you exceed the included bandwidth on Cloudways, you do pay an overage fee, which is detailed here.
 However, I feel that most users are unlikely to exceed the included bandwidth on these plans.

 Google Cloud Platform and Amazon Web Services have a slightly different pricing model.
 Whilst there’s a similar price scale based on hardware, bandwidth is billed on a pay as you go basis.
 At time of writing, AWS charges $0.12 USD per Gigabyte, and GCP charges $0.14 USD per Gigabyte.
 You can see these details here.

-For most users, I think Vultr, Digital Ocean, or Linode will likely be the best option as the pricing is easy to understand and the performance is good.
+For most users, I think Digital Ocean will likely be the best option as the pricing is easy to understand and the performance is good.